rubenwiersma/painting_tools/README.md

 # Painting Tools and Dataset

-![Paintout samples used in the Kubelka-Munk model](img/pigments_overview.png) _Processed paint samples, using the Kubelka-Munk model to compute reflection and the `painting_tools` package to display the RGB values.
-[See the corresponding notebook](https://github.com/rubenwiersma/painting_tools/blob/main/notebooks/02_oilpaint_dataset/02_captured_parameter_estimation.ipynb) to understand how these parameters were estimated._
+![Paintout samples used in the Kubelka-Munk model](img/pigments_overview.png)
+<small>_Processed paint samples, using the Kubelka-Munk model to compute reflection and the `painting_tools` package to display the RGB values.
+[See the corresponding notebook](https://github.com/rubenwiersma/painting_tools/blob/main/notebooks/02_oilpaint_dataset/02_captured_parameter_estimation.ipynb) to understand how these parameters were estimated._</small>

 This repository contains code and links to data for painting analysis using hyperspectral data.
 The data contains:
 - Hyperspectral scans of nine historical reconstructions by professional painters.